aptos-labs/aptos-core/developer-docs-site/docs/nodes/indexer-fullnode.md

     This will create a database schema with the subdirectory `migrations` located in this `aptos-core/crates/indexer` directory.
     - If for some reason this database is already being used, try a different database.
 For example: `DATABASE_URL=postgres://postgres@localhost:5432/indexer_v2 diesel database reset`

-8. Follow the guide [Fullnode Using Aptos Source or Docker](full-node/fullnode-source-code-or-docker.md) and prepare the setup, but **do not run** the `cargo run -p aptos-node --release -- -f ./fullnode.yaml` command yet.
+8. Follow the [method #1 of setting up a public fullnode by using the source code](full-node/fullnode-source-code-or-docker/#method-1-building-and-running-from-source) and prepare the setup, but **do not run** the `cargo run -p aptos-node --release -- -f ./fullnode.yaml` command yet. **Docker is not yet supported for the indexer fullnode.**
 9. Edit the `./fullnode.yaml` and add the following configuration:
     ```yaml
     storage: